galacticdisassembler/gigahack2024-cybersecurity/README.md

       ```

    - **Script Run Results**:
-     - The output below demonstrates hexadecimal changes between the original and modified images, indicating intentional minor adjustments:
+     - The output below demonstrates hexadecimal changes between the original and modified images, indicating intentional minor adjustments (Full output can be found as Annex D):

          ```text
          Comparing: